 Who Is Eligible for the Lane Adams Quality of Life Award?

 The Lane Adams Quality of Life Award is unique in its focus on caregiving as opposed to accomplishments in academic achievement, research, volunteerism or advocacy.
 Winners are selected based on their history of caregiving that exceeds expectations for a person in that particular job or role.
-The Lane Adams Quality of Life Award Selection Workgroup reserves this national recognition for those unique caregivers who lead in their areas of expertise and make a significant impact on patients, families and communities.
+The Lane Adams Quality of Life Award Selection Workgroup reserves this nationwide recognition for those unique caregivers who lead in their areas of expertise and make a significant impact on patients, families and communities.

 Eligible nominees include not only those in the healthcare system, but also other individuals who provide direct care, counsel, and/or service to cancer patients and their families.Family members caring for their loved ones with cancer are not eligible to receive the award.